Flank/flank/README.md

 Exit code | Description
  --       |         -- |
 0         | All tests passed
-1         | At least one test failed or inconclusive and all matrices finished.
+1         | All matrices finished but at least one test failed or inconclusive.
+2         | Usually indicates missing or wrong usage of flags, incorrect parameters, errors in config files.
-2         | At least one matrix not finished, usually a FTL error.
+3         | At least one matrix not finished (usually a FTL internal error) or unexpected error occurred.

 ## CLI